Apparence-io/bart/README.md

 ## Show an AppBar
 You can show an AppBar or hide it whenever you want inside BartScaffold subPages.
+> Appbar will automatically shows or hide with a smooth animation

 Using mixin method
 ```dart